dlynch7/MIDI2CV/README.md

 * I gained an appreciation for the level of complexity required to generate some very common synth sounds (like [this one](https://youtu.be/SwYN7mTi6HM)!).
 I also _really_ gained an appreciation for the complexity required for polyphony in synthesizers!
 * Designing and building this converter gave me an opportunity to apply what I'd learned in my coursework and improve my troubleshooting skills.

+While there are [some](http://musicfromouterspace.com/index.php?MAINTAB=SYNTHDIY&VPW=1910&VPH=844) MIDI-to-CV converters out there that do the job without resorting to a microcontroller, I wanted to go the microcontroller route, for a few reasons:
+* it's easier to reprogram a uC than it is to rebuild a circuit
+* more documentation available
+* more room for error/experimentation
+* I already had an Arduino Uno r3 on hand

+Given the last bullet point above, my converter could be represented like this:

 ###Let's Get Into the Details

 Sort of.
 Rather than try to explain the MIDI communication protocal myself, here are some other websites and people who've done a great job explaining it: